 Another potential cause of a freon-leaking air conditioner unit is any kind of physical damage.
 This is especially true of a central air conditioner leaking freon since lawnmowers and the elements can perforate the unit.

 Formaldehyde corrosion is another possible culprit.
 The acid creates small holes in your air conditioner’s metal and freon can leak out.

 How To Fix A Leaking Air Conditioner If Freon Is Involved

 If you have an indoor system, minimize exposure to the freon as much as possible.
 Evacuation isn’t always completely necessary but shut the system off, open your windows, and place fans around the home to ventilate it properly and get the freon out.

 Next, call a professional.
-If you’re in the Phoenix, Arizona area, we encourage you to give American Home Water and Air a call.
-We have more than 30 years of experience solving all kinds of air conditioner issues, including leaks.
+If you’re in the Phoenix, Arizona area, you’re probably aware of the poor air quality in Phoenix which takes a toll on your air conditioner unit.
+We encourage you to give American Home Water and Air a call.
+We have more than 35 years of experience solving all kinds of air conditioner issues, including leaks and freon refills.

 A freon leak is not something you can solve by yourself but our professionals can have your system operational in no time.

 After reading this guide, you should have a solid understanding of what to do if your air conditioner is leaking.
 If the unit is leaking water, a clogged condensation line is the likely culprit.
 Attach a dry/wet vac to the line, which should clear the clog.
 If that doesn’t work, change the filters.
 If that doesn’t solve the issue either, contact a professional to investigate some of the other potential causes.